vaam-store/sschool/charts/sschool/README.md

 helm apply ./values.yaml
 ```

-By executing the above steps, the GIS application will be tailored according to the config maps and secrets specified in
+By executing the above steps, the SSchool will be tailored according to the config maps and secrets specified in
 the yaml file.